tiprankstipranks

 Our future success depends on our ability to retain key executives and to attract, retain and motivate qualified personnel.

-We recently appointed several new members to our executive team and are highly dependent on the principal members of our executive team.
-While members of our executive team have significant industry experience, they have not been with our company for long.
+We are highly dependent on the principal members of our executive team.
+While members of our executive team have significant industry experience, they have not been with the Company for long.
 Any of our executive officers could leave our employment at any time, as all of our employees are "at will" employees.
-Also, as part of our strategic realignment, we have significantly reduced the number of our employees while we shift the base of our operations from Canada to the United States.
-As a result, in the process of shifting the base of our operations to the United States, we will have to recruit employees from the industry employment market in the United States.
 Recruiting and retaining qualified employees for our business, including scientific and technical personnel, will also be critical to our success.
 There is currently a shortage of skilled executives and other personnel in our industry, which is likely to continue.
 As a result, competition for skilled personnel is intense and the turnover rate can be high.
-As we rebuild our organization in accordance with our strategic realignment, we may not be able to attract and retain personnel on acceptable terms given the competition among numerous pharmaceutical companies for individuals with similar skill sets.
+As we build our organization in accordance with our strategic realignment, we may not be able to attract and retain personnel on terms that are favorable to us given the competition among numerous pharmaceutical companies for individuals with similar skill sets.
 In addition, failure to succeed in clinical studies may make it more challenging to recruit and retain qualified personnel.
 The inability to recruit key executives or the loss of the services of any executive or key employee might impede the progress of our development and commercialization objectives.

 Supply Chain - Risk 1